 Support and maintenance costs can be substantially lower compared to commercial database platforms.
 There are commercial support offerings available for many open source database platforms where required.
 For simple use cases support may not be required, or is included as part of a DBaaS cloud service.

-Unleash the Power Modern Data Format
+Unleash Powerful Modern Data Formats

 Many open source databases work natively with modern data formats such as JSON and YAML.
 The popularity of open source databases to support cloud native applications makes them a great candidate to support modern application development.